The debt recovery process can, so easily, become protracted in such a way as to remove the very idea that a process is at work.

 Creditors should always try and mitigate the possibility of the Debtor raising an application to set aside a Demand.
 Processes that require the Debtor to ‘sign off’ orders, deliveries and invoices go some way to mitigate this.

 Creditors should consider having processes that complement good record keeping.

-Debtor Diligence can save a lot of time and money
+Debtor diligence can save a lot of money

 We’ve seen many Creditors go to the trouble of serving Demands on former customers, only to realise that all of the address details they held for the Debtor were incorrect.
 This is a fairly common occurrence, we observe, where the Creditor has a dedicated sales team whose process regarding customer on boarding is not widely understood throughout the Creditors’ business.

 Whilst this may have been done already, it’s a useful time to validate the contact information.
 Go on the Debtors’ website (if there is one) and check the details.
 If the Debtor is a private individual, a public database check, should assist in validating the contact details.